 Paint Makes a Huge Difference

 If you’re tired of the plain white walls in your room you can change them for just a few bucks.
 A gallon of paint doesn’t cost too much.
 Though your room is your personal space, you do ideally want to choose a color that promotes relaxation, peace, and tranquility.
 Going with shades of blue or green, for instance, is a great idea.
 They give off a feeling of calm which can make getting to sleep a lot easier.
+If you don’t want to paint the whole room, why not turn one wall into a feature wall with the help of something like this peel and stick wallpaper?
+There are plenty of designs and patterns that could add a little bit of life into the room.

 Change Window Treatments